sebastienrousseau/frontmatter-gen/README.md

 ## Overview

-`frontmatter-gen` is a flexible Rust library that provides functionality for extracting, parsing, and serializing frontmatter in various formats.
-It's designed for use in static site generators, content management systems, and any application that needs to handle metadata at the beginning of content files.
+`frontmatter-gen` is a comprehensive Rust library designed for handling frontmatter in content files.
+It offers a type-safe, efficient solution for extracting, parsing, and serialising frontmatter in multiple formats.
+Whether you're building a static site generator, content management system, or any application requiring structured metadata, `frontmatter-gen` provides the tools you need.

 ### Key Features

-- **Multiple Format Support**: Parse and serialize frontmatter in YAML, TOML, and JSON formats.
+- **Complete Format Support**: Efficiently handle YAML, TOML, and JSON frontmatter formats with zero-copy parsing
-- **Flexible Extraction**: Extract frontmatter from content, supporting different delimiters.
+- **Flexible Extraction**: Extract frontmatter using standard delimiters (`---` for YAML, `+++` for TOML) with robust error handling
+- **Type-Safe Processing**: Utilise Rust's type system for safe frontmatter manipulation with the `Value` enum
+- **High Performance**: Optimised parsing and serialisation with minimal allocations
+- **Memory Safety**: Guaranteed memory safety through Rust's ownership system
-- **Robust Error Handling**: Comprehensive error types for detailed problem reporting.
+- **Error Handling**: Comprehensive error types with detailed context for debugging
+- **Async Support**: First-class support for asynchronous operations
-- **Customizable Parsing**: Configure parsing options to suit your needs.
+- **Configuration Options**: Customisable parsing behaviour to suit your needs
-- **Efficient Conversions**: Convert between different frontmatter formats seamlessly.
-- **Type-Safe Value Handling**: Utilize the `Value` enum for type-safe frontmatter data manipulation.

-## Installation
+## Quick Start

 Add this to your `Cargo.toml`: